Striveworks/LIteCOW/docs/content/models.md

-# ICOW Model Import
+# ICOW Models

 ## Preparing an S3 Instance

 ICOW requires an S3 Instance with versioning enabled.
-We have a cli command that comes installed with the `litecow_models` package .For development purposes the `docker/dev/litecow_models/docker-compose.yml` shows how a minio docker can be configured for versioning.
+We have a cli command that comes installed with the `litecow_models` package .For development purposes, use the [sandbox](/sandox)

 To use the CLI please see the below steps.